sablier-xyz/doc/restart_a_worker.md

 # Restart a worker

 ### Prerequisite
-Login to the machine with your ssh key under the ubuntu.
+Login to the machine with your ssh key under the ubuntu user.

 ### To stop the validator
 Run